About the project

 There are two target groups:

 1. The universities and universities of applied sciences.
-At the moment there are big differences in accessibility with regard to refugees with competences acquired elsewhere, not only between European countries but also within these countries, between different universities.
-We want a uniform, accessible procedure for all refugees and third country nationals at European universities.
+The project will deliver a uniform, accessible procedure for all refugees and third country nationals at European universities.

 Project methodology envisaged will provide three complementary types of meeting: 'transnational project meetings'; 'national monitoring committees' in all four participating countries; an 'advisory board'.
 A source of intellectual enrichment comes from the geographical spread of all mentioned organizations so far, not limited to the four partner countries.
 Nine associated partners across Europe support the project and will help ensure its dissemination.
 There are already 14 universities in Europe that have agreed to spread the project results within their own university and beyond.
 A risk assessment matrix is already started at the moment of redaction of the project charter, and will be continued throughout the project.

-We will generate 5 outputs of which output 1 - namely the development of a uniform procedure to valorize previously acquired competences of third-country nationals by universities- is the most important.
+We will generate 5 outputs of which output 1 - namely the development of a uniform procedure to valorise previously acquired competences of third-country nationals by universities - is the most important.
 This output will be finally delivered at the end of the project and requires the input of all other outputs that deal with modalities and organizational and implementation aspects, languages and e-learning.
 Each outcome is linked to an event.
-We also provide 2 training sessions: one in the first year of the project with an overview of what has already been developed in Europe on this subject and a second with a training of the procedure in the last year of the project.
+We also provide two training sessions: one in the first year of the project with an overview of what has already been developed in Europe on this subject and a second with a training of the procedure in the last year of the project.